A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Setup and review

 for thresholded-Lasso.
 In anticipation of Section \ref{sec:power}, we call \eqref{eq:lasso-max} the {\it Lasso-max} statistic, and we call \eqref{eq:lasso-coeff} the {\it Lasso-coefficient} statistic.

 Remarkably, under the working hypothesis, exact asymptotic predictions of FDP and TPP can be obtained for both Lasso and thresholded-Lasso.
-Stated informally, Theorem 1 in \cite{bayati2011dynamics} asserts that {under our working hypothesis}, in the limit as $n,p\to \infty$ we can ``marginally" treat
+Stated informally, Theorem 1 in \cite{bayati2011dynamics} asserts that {under our modeling assumptions}, in the limit as $n,p\to \infty$ we can ``marginally'' treat